mavillez/Oblivion/docs/source/modules.rst

 Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".

 The top row displays the modules for software compiled against OpenMPI, which in turn was compiled with GCC compiler (second row of modules).
 The third row displays the modules of software compiled with GCC/10.3.0.
-Finally, the core modules already seen before are displayed
+Finally, the fourth row displays the core modules already seen before.

 Now the user only needs to load the modules of interest.
-For example, if a user wants to use TensorFlow he/she executes the following command:
+For example, if a user wants to use ``TensorFlow/2.6.0`` he/she executes the following command:

 .. code-block:: console

   module load TensorFlow/2.6.0

-or if he/she wants to use GROMACS/2021.5 then just execute
+or if the user wants to use ``GROMACS/2021.5`` then just execute

 .. code-block:: console

   module load GROMACS/2021.5

-In the latter case the loaded modules, given by "module list", are
+In the latter case the loaded modules, given by ``module list``, are

 .. code-block:: console